-A. An annual amount equaling up to one dollar per capita may be appropriated from the City's general fund for Public Art; and

-B. All requests for appropriations from the general fund for new construction projects visible and usable by the public, and exceeding five hundred thousand dollars shall include an amount equal to one percent of the estimated construction cost of such project for Public Art.

-C. The arts program manager, in consultation with city management and department directors, may suggest to the City Council other appropriate funds on a project basis.
+- A. An annual amount equaling up to one dollar per capita may be appropriated from the City's General fund for Public Art; and - B. All requests for appropriations from the General Fund for new construction projects visible and usable by the public, and exceeding five hundred thousand and no/100 dollars (\$500,000.00) shall include an amount equal to one percent of the estimated construction cost of such project for Public Art. - C. The Arts Program Manager, in consultation with City management and department directors, may suggest to the City Council other appropriate funds on a project basis.